 The first signs of CMV retinitis are vision problems such as moving black spots.
 These are called “floaters.”
 They may indicate an inflammation of the retina.
 Patients may also notice light flashes, decreased or distorted vision, or blind spots.
 Some doctors recommend eye exams to catch CMV retinitis.
 The exams are done by an ophthalmologist (an eye specialist).
 If your CD4 count is below 100 and you experience any vision problems, tell your health care provider immediately.

-Some patients who have recently started using ARVs can get inflammation in their eyes, causing loss of vision.
-This is called immune restoration syndrome (See Fact Sheet 483).
+Some patients who have recently started using ART with very low CD4 counts can get inflammation in their eyes, causing loss of vision.
+This is called immune reconstitution inflammatory syndrome (IRIS; See Fact Sheet 483).

 The first treatments for CMV required daily intravenous infusions.
 Most people had a permanent medication “port” inserted into their chest or arm.
 People had to keep taking anti-CMV drugs for life.
 CMV treatments have improved dramatically over the past several years.

 With strong HIV therapies, patients can stop taking CMV drugs if their CD4 cell count goes over 150 and stays there for at least three months.
 However, there are two special cases: Immune restoration syndrome can cause severe inflammation in the eyes of people with HIV even if they didn’t have CMV before.
 The usual treatment is to add anti-CMV drugs to the patient’s ARVs.
 If the CD4 count drops below 50, there is an increased risk of developing CMV disease.

 The best way to prevent CMV disease is to get tested and start HIV treatment before CD4 counts are low.